gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
 The AEAD limits equations are equally valid for DTLS 1.2 and SHOULD be followed for DTLS/SCTP, but are not mandated by the DTLS 1.2 specification.

    HMAC-SHA-256 as used in SCTP-AUTH has a very large tag length and very good integrity properties.
 The SCTP-AUTH key can be used until the DTLS handshake is re-run at which point a new SCTP-AUTH key is derived using the TLS-Exporter.
+As discussed below DTLS 1.3 does not currently support renegotiation and lacks the capability of updating the SCTP-AUTH key.
+For upper layer protocols that may expire the SCTP-AUTH key life time and where creating a new SCTP connection with DTLS 1.3 to replace the current is not a viable option it is RECOMMENDED to use DTLS 1.2.

    DTLS/SCTP is in many deployments replacing IPsec.
 For IPsec, NIST (US), BSI (Germany), and ANSSI (France) recommends very frequent